ImperfectHuman/rule-based-system/README.md

   system and performs some processing.
 It MUST return the new state of the system after it has processed.
-It is RECOMMENDED that you decide up-front if `execute` functions are allowed to modify the input state that is provided, and document that decision appropriately for future maintainers.
+It is RECOMMENDED that you decide up-front if `execute` functions are allowed to modify the input state that is provided, apply that decision consistently, and document it appropriately for future maintainers.

 ### Rule